aigamedev/nuclai15/dota2/presentation/presentation.md

 ## Real games
-* Real games often have a very large amount of actions and states
+* Real games often have a very large action and state spaces
 * We can keep track of what players are doing
 * ...but even for the simplest of cases learning a direct mapping is impossible
 * Hence, the need to approximate (more on this later...)